upGrad KnowledgeHut SkillFest Sale!

 For IOS development Xcode and for Android app development, Android studio is required.
 Understanding of component driven development with ReactJs is also very beneficial in React Native app development.
 There is one more open source project named Expo CLI which provides a command line utility to easily start development of React native.
 It also provides barcode based approach to share the app within the team.
 Developer experience is pretty good for React native that is also one of the reasons for its huge popularity in the developer community.

-5. Both have different tooling for getting started with development.
+Development Tools: Both frameworks have different tools for getting started with development.

 JSX is a system used for embedding XML in Javascript.
 You can say that JSX is a templating language for writing HTML/XML tags with Javascript.
 With the help of JSX, HTML/XML can be written inside Javascript file.
 JSX enables conditional rendering of React components.
 React includes building step which converts JSX into Javascript code which is ultimately executed by browser in case of a web app or react Native in case of React Native.
 JSX is added to improve the developer experience.
 ReactJS provides few APIs which make the HTML structure in a browser.
 Those APIs were a little cumbersome to frequently used.
 That is why React JS introduced JSX and added a tooling step to convert JSX into platform understandable code.
 With the help of JSX, we can execute javascript to build HTML tags very easily.
 Here is an example of a JSX code: